Highlights from the celebration of the NIU men's soccer team's 1-0 win over Western Michigan

 Biller holds a United States Soccer Federation "A" coaching license along with a National Soccer Coaches Association of America Advanced National Diploma and Youth Diploma.

 After graduating from Simpson in 2004 with a degree in sports administration, Biller earned his master's in sports management from Wayne State in 2006.
-He and his wife, Kelli, have a son, Dempsey, in March of 2011.
+He and his wife, Kelli, have a son, Dempsey, born in March of 2011, and a daughter, Ellis, born in December of 2013.